 I. Shall.
 SCREAM.

-"Mum," Harry said instead, keeping his voice calm.
+"Mum," Harry said instead, doing his best to keep his voice calm.
 "If you want to win this argument with Dad, look in chapter two of the first book of the Feynman Lectures on Physics.
-There's a quote there about how philosophers say a great deal about what science absolutely requires, and it's all wrong, because the only rule in science is that the final arbiter is observation - that you just have to look at the world and report what you see.
-Um... off the top of my head I can't think of where to find something about how it's an ideal of science to settle things by experiment instead of arguments -"
+There's a quote there about how philosophers say a great deal about what science absolutely requires, and it's all wrong, because the only rule in science is that the final arbiter is observation—that you just have to look at the world and report what you see.
+Um... off the top of my head I can't think of where to find something about how it's an ideal of science to settle things by experiment instead of arguments, but..."

-His mother looked at him and smiled.
+His mother just smiled.
 "Thank you, Harry.
 But," she looked back at her husband.
 "I don't want to win an argument with your father.
 I want my husband to just... listen to his wife who loves him, and trust her just this once..."

 Harry closed his eyes briefly.
 Hopeless.
 Both of his parents were hopeless.